fanxiaohong/MVMS-RCN/README.md

 ### Prepare data
 Due to upload file size limitation, we are unable to upload training data directly.
 Here we provide a [link](https://pan.baidu.com/s/1baOAEXmHZdsulsCKKgNbsg?pwd=io4f) to download the datasets for you.

+### 1.Test sparse-view CT
+The torch-radon package (pip install torch-radon) is necessary for sparse-view CT reconstruction.
+3.1、Pre-trained models:
+All pre-trained models for our paper are in './model_CT'.
+3.2、Prepare test data:
+Due to upload file size limitation, we are unable to upload testing data directly.
+Here we provide a [link](https://pan.baidu.com/s/1DY04Xsp7xfv2sJmm6DeTAA?pwd=y2l0) to download the datasets for you.
+3.3、Prepare code:
+Open './Core_Nest-DGIL-CT-ds12.py' and change the default run_mode to test in parser (parser.add_argument('--run_mode', type=str, default='test', help='train or test')).
+3.4、Run the test script (Core_Nest-DGIL-CT-ds12.py).
+3.5、Check the results in './result/'.

+### 2.Train sparse-view CT
+4.1、Prepare training data:
+Due to upload file size limitation, we are unable to upload training data directly.
+Here we provide a [link](https://pan.baidu.com/s/1baOAEXmHZdsulsCKKgNbsg?pwd=io4f) to download the datasets for you.
+4.2、Prepare code:
+Open '.Core_Nest-DGIL-CT-ds12.py' and change the default run_mode to train in parser (parser.add_argument('--run_mode', type=str, default='train', help='train or test')).
+4.3、Run the train script (Core_Nest-DGIL-CT-ds12.py).
+4.4、Check the results in './log_CT/'.

 ### Citation
 If you find the code helpful in your resarch or work, please cite the following papers.